 Exhibition: 22 November - 16 December 2017

 Opening Times: Wed - Sat, 11:00am - 5:00pm

 Abject Gallery is pleased to host an exhibition of hidden photography from inside the Democratic People’s Republic of Korea by Nathalie Daoust.

-Her objective as an artist is to push the boundaries of photography through experimental methods.
-While working with new mediums and discovering new darkroom techniques, Daoust explores the indefinable realm between truth, fantasy and the human desire of escapism.
+My objective as an artist is to push the boundaries of photography through experimental methods, working with new mediums and discovering new techniques in the darkroom.